Utah-MMC/tntdump/EMAIL_SETUP_GUIDE.md

-# Email Setup Guide for T&T Dumpsters
+﻿# Email Setup Guide for TNT Dumpsters

 ## Overview
 Your website now has fully functional contact and quote forms that will send email notifications to `admin@tntdump.com`.
 Here's what has been implemented:

-## ✅ What's Been Completed
+## âœ… What's Been Completed

 ### 1. API Endpoints Created
 - **Contact Form API**: `/api/contact` - Handles contact form submissions